Horse Farms & Race Tracks

 Select public tours to horse farms are available throughout the year.

 You can also travel through scenic rolling hills and Kentucky countryside on an all-inclusive, full-day Horse Country experience before attending the Kentucky Derby or Breeders' Cup.
-Public tours of horse farms are available Derby Week 2018 (May 2, 3, 4, and 6) and Breeders' Cup 2018 (Nov.
+Public tours of horse farms are available Derby Week 2019 (coming soon!) and Breeders' Cup 2018 (Nov.
 1 and 4).

 Horse Country Tour

 Visit two world-renowned thoroughbred stallion farms and enjoy lunch at a locally-owned restaurant.

 Best of Kentucky Tour

 Get the best of both worlds with a horse farm tour and a bourbon distillery tour in the same day, paired with a local lunch.